qwx9/strangepg/README.md

 - `-b` sets the obligatory dark theme.
 - `-q` disables echoing log messages to standard output.
-- `-w` enables gottagofast mode: begin layouting before all files are fully loaded.
-Normally, because it's unknown ahead of time if there are tags in the input GFA files or additional files (CSVs, etc.) that may influence layouting, layouting only begins when it is safe to assume that everything is ready.
-This option completely ignores all of this and instead signals layouting to begin immediately after all nodes and edges have been created.
 - `-E` disable loading edge tags: mostly for saving memory if those won't be used.
 - `-W` disables suppressing warnings: redundant edges and such are discarded, but printing warnings about this